Palaeoloxodon naumanni: Relationship with humans

 Humans are thought to have arrived in the Japanese archipelago around 40,000 years ago.
 Bones of P. naumanni alongside those of the extinct giant deer Sinomegaceros yabei at Lake Nojiri in Nagano Prefecture dating to approximately 37,900 years Before Present, have been found together with many lithic and bone tool artifacts, suggesting that the elephants were butchered by humans at the site.

 Extinction

-The most recent reliable dates for the species are around 24,000 years Before Present, during the early stages of the Last Glacial Maximum.
-Any more recent dates are considered unreliable.
+A 2012 study found the most recent reliable dates for the species were around 24,000 years Before Present (BP), during the early stages of the Last Glacial Maximum.
+The study considered any more recent dates unreliable.
+A 2026 study instead suggested that the latest reliably dated specimen of the species dated to around 36,400–35,700 years BP and that the later dates reported in the 2012 paper had been due to contamination.
+They suggested that the species became extinct within a few thousand years of this youngest dated specimen.
+The extinction of P. naumanni forms part of the broader Late Pleistocene megafaunal extinctions, in which most large animals globally became extinct.
 Some authors have suggested that its extinction was due to climatic change resulting in loss of habitat and population fragmentation, while others suggest humans may have been a contributing factor in the extinction.
 A 2025 paper suggested that ecological inflexibility was not a factor that contributed to the extinction of P. naumanni.